-Full-time employees may be eligible for reimbursement for out-of-pocket tuition expenses to take classes not available at Schoolcraft College, but taken at an accredited institution.
+Employees may be eligible for reimbursement for out-of-pocket tuition expenses to take classes not available at Schoolcraft College, but taken at an accredited institution.
 Reimbursement may be available for employees only (not dependents) and for tuition costs only (not for fees).